+Both the law and corporate policy increasingly encourages, if not requires, employees to report potential legal violations – either internally or to a regulatory agency.
+Employees’ suspicions regarding such violations may or may not be correct, and reports may sometimes be opportunistic efforts to avoid workplace discipline.
+Given the pervasiveness of compliance concerns, all managers need to understand the law governing workplace whistleblowing.
 This course explores the vast array of federal and state laws that protect employees who report misconduct by their employers.
-Topics covered include common-law whistleblower protections, state and federal whistleblower statutes, strategies for managing whistleblowers and whistleblowing, and the role of the human resources professional in the whistleblower management process.
+Topics covered include common-law whistleblower protections, state and federal whistleblower statutes, strategies for managing whistleblowers and whistleblowing, and the roles of human resources and executive-level professionals in the whistleblower management process.
 Although the focus is not limited to the healthcare industry, examples of healthcare-related whistleblower cases are examined throughout the course.

 Upon completion of this certificate course, you will be able to: